High Water Levels 2019

 Newport Yacht Club Stoney Creek – open to visitors.

-Oakville Yacht Squadron – open to visitors.
+Oakville Yacht Squadron – fully open to visitors.

 Port Credit Yacht Club – open to visitors.